Distributed version control

 In software development, distributed version control (also known as distributed revision control) is a form of version control in which the complete codebase, including its full history, is mirrored on every developer's computer.
-Compared to centralized version control, this enables automatic management branching and merging, speeds up most operations (except pushing and pulling), improves the ability to work offline, and does not rely on a single location for backups.
+Compared to centralized version control, this enables automatic management branching and merging, speeds up most operations (except pushing and fetching), improves the ability to work offline, and does not rely on a single location for backups.
 Git, the world's most popular version control system, is a distributed version control system.

-In 2010, software development author Joel Spolsky described distributed version control systems as "possibly the biggest advance in software development technology in the [past] ten years".

 Distributed vs. centralized

 Distributed version control systems (DVCS) use a peer-to-peer approach to version control, as opposed to the client–server approach of centralized systems.
 Distributed revision control synchronizes repositories by transferring patches from peer to peer.
 There is no single central version of the codebase; instead, each user has a working copy and the full change history.

 Advantages of DVCS (compared with centralized systems) include: